th0rgall/public-notes/Listing the Customers who bought a Product on Stripe.md

 GET https://api.stripe.com/v1/products/:id/customers — list customers who bought the product with the given id
 ```

-Stripe *generally* connects customers to the products they purchased using [Checkout Sessions](https://docs.stripe.com/api/checkout/sessions/object).
-This model has an API which is a helpful starting point to solve this problem.
+In what follows, I'll describe two different cases where I've answered this question.

-In what follows, I'll describe two cases on how to
+First, a simple case, applicable only to products sold through payment links.
+Last, a more general approach.

 ## Case 1: Using the Checkout Session API with known Payment Links